Sarah Sherman: Body horror comedy

 Asked about her favorite experience with any performer, Sherman refers to her twisted, gory Scooby-Doo sketch in Season 49: "This past finale, Jake Gyllenhaal was the co-host.
 He's such a good actor and just willing to go there and be aggressive and crazy and chaotic and high energy...
 The first time he hosted, we did that sketch where I play Chucky and I appreciated anyone willing to go there."
 Also that year, Sherman posted on Instagram "Severed Head Count: 3."
 The Late Nighter website added them up in the article "Sarah Sherman's 'Severed Head' Makes Third SNL Appearance."
 The first time is in the parody documentary sketch "UNTOLD: Battle of the Sexes" in a critical tennis game.
 "That beheading came at the hand of host Jason Momoa, who knocked off her head with a (literal) breakneck serve."
 The second time is in the Scooby-Doo sketch, in which Sherman (playing Velma) is clotheslined by a piano wire.
-The third was "My Best Friend's House," in which Sherman appears as a plastic-wrapped severed head stored in the refrigerator by her best friend's dad, who turns out to be a savage serial killer.
+The third was "My Best Friend's House," in which Sherman appears as a plastic-wrapped severed head stored in the refrigerator by Ariana Grande's best friend's dad, who turns out to be a savage serial killer.